CAT4 Level G (Year 11+) Practice Test 2026: Free PDF, Sample Questions & Tips

 It also acts as a school admission test.

-Level G is for students in school years 11 and +11 between the ages of 14-17.
+Level G is for students in Year 11 and above between the ages of 14-17.

 The assessment takes 72 minutes to complete.